o3de/o3de.org/content/docs/user-guide/learning-guide/tutorials/engine/components/5.md

   Open 3D Engine viewport. '
 title: 'Step 5: Handle Selection in the Viewport'
 ---
-# Step 5: Handle Selection in the Viewport {#handling-selection-viewport}

 In the following procedure, make changes to your code so that you can enter Component Mode by double\-clicking the component in the viewport\.